 One wall of the basement was stacked high with medical supplies.
 On the other wall were three freezers, in one was a supply of pharmaceuticals that could only have been obtained illegally.
 The other two held supplies of a much more organic nature, and those could only have been obtained illegally as well.
 In the middle of the room was an oil drum that reeked of acidic chemicals.
 A very fresh-looking arm was sticking out it the acid.
 Just a few hours ago that arm had been poised to use a scalpel on me.

-Item: Using the name Tania as a point of reference I was able to determine that Professor Wilton aka Beaumont aka Doctor Butcher was in actuality Elliot Snow.
+Item: Using the name Tania as a point of reference I was able to determine that Professor Wilton aka Beaumont aka Doctor Butcher was in actuality Trajan Snow.
 He had been a surgeon of some renown about twenty years ago.

-Item: Shortly after the birth of his daughter Dr. Elliot Snow began to suffer the effects of late onset schizophrenia.
+Item: Shortly after the birth of his daughter Dr. Trajan Snow began to suffer the effects of late onset schizophrenia.
 His fellow surgeons noted that his work was becoming dangerously slipshod and his wife reported that her husband spoke to her less and less and that he had taken to sleeping in his office.

 Item: The good doctor’s papers revealed that he had become obsessed with a vague apocalypse.
 Always the worst kind.
 He was convinced the world would change and that humanity had to change with it.
 He illustrated his vision for the future with crude drawings; humanity he felt would need long arms and legs that bent at strange angles, their heads would have to take on a more bestial aspect with jutting spines, shark-like teeth and discolored eyes.